dcunited001/dcunited001.github.io/_posts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

     an intimiate awareness of God (emanations from the metaphysical and collective unconscious)

+- harmonizing state of common knowledge about the collective unconscious (esp. the most strongly emanated aspects) describes what happens in the early states of the development of a religion (or belief system with a similarly profound capacity to frame/underpin worldview for an large groups of people)

+- belief systems whose distribution in local population leads to phase changes of s/phys networks, particularly in terms of how people interact and can make assumptions about consensus, common knowledge, harmonized epistemes/behavior/systems,
+  - once distribution of and/or recurring engagement in the belief system reaches ~(0.1%, 1%, 3%, 10%, 50%, 90%) in local population,
+    new dynamics emerge (as a result of: computability of social phenomena expanding, harmonization)

 ### To Be Unconscious to Unconsciousness is the Definition of Insanity.

 It is to be incapable of knowing yourself or knowing your self in